RAYMOND E. O'HARE, LCDR, USN

 Raymond was halfway through his one-year test pilot training program in Maryland when the accident occurred.

-He was buried with full military honors at Arlington National Cemetery in Virginia and posthumously received the Medal of Valor, awarded for outstanding non-combat meritorious achievement or service.
+He was buried with full military honors at Arlington National Cemetery in Virginia.

 The crash, the first fatal mishap at the Patuxent River Naval Air Station in 14 years, also killed the pilot, 33-year-old Navy Lt.
 Cmdr, Gareth Rietz of Washington.